Saturns-Gift/Vision/README.md

 ## Land Claims

 There are two types of land claims, guild claim and personal claims.
-A guild claim has three rings of which are all seperated by castle walls.
+A guild claim has three rings of which are all separated by castle walls.
 The inner ring is for the officers and guild leadership and is where the most valuable loot will be stored for the kingdom.
 The middle ring is where the high valuable players to the kingdom will be granted claim access and the outer ring is the public land where any player can claim on and join the guild.
 Personal claims can be claimed on guild land or in the wild.
 Claiming a personal claim in the wild offers no security of castle walls.

 ## Character NPCs

 The primary resource of the game is players due to the players becoming NPCs when player are offline.
 The NPCs can do specific tasks that will be determined in the future.
-If a player goes inactive, the NPC dissapears and the claim is released.
+If a player goes inactive, the NPC disappears and the claim is released.
 The more active the account is, the more advanced actions the NPC can do which makes active players a desired resource.

 ## Feel

 The game should feel like playing a persistent game of Civilization meets Rimworld meets Life is Fuedal.

 ## Art Style